genenetwork/gn_server/README.md

 # GnServer

 GeneNetwork server (GnServer) serves data and functionality over a network interface.
-GnServer can fetch and upload data over a REST interface.
+GnServer can fetch and upload data via a REST API.
 GnServer can execute remote commands.

 GnServer is implemented in the highly parallel and robust Elixir programming language on top of the Erlang VM.